MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-deployment-tool.md

 Download the Office Deployment Tool from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).

-After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and a sample configuration file (configuration.xml).
+After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setupodt.exe) and a sample configuration file (configuration.xml).

 Before using the ODT to download or install Office, we recommend making sure you have the latest version.

 ## Get started with the Office Deployment Tool
 <a name="BKMK_GetStarted"> </a>

-The ODT consists of two files: setup.exe and configuration.xml.
-To work with the tool, you edit the configuration file to define what options you want, and then run setup.exe from the command line.
+The ODT consists of two files: setupodt.exe and configuration.xml.
+To work with the tool, you edit the configuration file to define what options you want, and then run setupodt.exe from the command line.
 For example, you can edit the configuration file to install the 64-bit English edition of Office with the EULA automatically accepted.
 For the full set of options, see [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md).

 > [!NOTE]
 > **Best practice:** This article shows the XML elements and attributes in the configuration file for the Office Deployment Tool.
 You can continue to create the configuration file in a text editor, but we recommend using the [Office Customization Tool](https://config.office.com/) instead.
 With the Office Customization Tool, you can easily create and modify configuration files in a web-based interface.
 For more information, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).

 When running the ODT, you provide the location of the configuration file and define which  *mode*  the ODT should run in:

 - To download Microsoft 365 Apps products and languages, use **download** mode.
-Example: `setup.exe /download downloadconfig.xml`.
+Example: `setupodt.exe /download downloadconfig.xml`.
 When you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
 For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack will be downloaded.

 - To install the downloaded Microsoft 365 Apps products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
-Example: `setup.exe /configure installconfig.xml`
+Example: `setupodt.exe /configure installconfig.xml`

 - To apply new application preferences to client computers that already have Microsoft 365 Apps installed, use **customize** mode.
 This mode will apply only application preferences, without changing any other deployment settings.
-Example: `setup.exe /customize preferencesconfig.xml`
+Example: `setupodt.exe /customize preferencesconfig.xml`

 - To create an App-V package from the downloaded Microsoft 365 Apps products and languages, use **packager** mode.
-Example: `setup.exe /packager packageconfig.xml`
+Example: `setupodt.exe /packager packageconfig.xml`

 You can also use **help** mode to read command-line help for the tool.